IPdevice/Identify/README.md

 Helix addresses the challenge of device identification in dynamic network environments by combining:

 - **Multi-dimensional Information Collection**: Scans IP addresses and collects comprehensive device information
-- **LLM-based Intelligent Labeling**: Employs specialized agents for hierarchical device classification
+- **LLM-based Intelligent Labeling**: Employs specialized agents for hierarchical device identifcation
 - **Heuristic Rule Management**: Automatically maintains and optimizes a rule database for efficient matching
 - **Continuous Evolution**: Adapts to new device types and network patterns over time